JMPerez/jmperez.github.com/projects/index.md

 description: Some projects in which I have been working on
 ---
 <style>{% include projects.css %}</style>
-These are some things I have been working on outside my regular job to learn more about certain libraries and browser APIs.
+These are some personal projects I have been working on to learn more about certain libraries and browser APIs.

 I like trying out "the last new thing" in a small project and publish it on GitHub, both as a personal reminder of what I did, and to help people looking for examples.